-4000 Departmental Honors in Psychology (4 sh)
+4000 Departmental Honors in Psychology (2-4 sh)

 Studies an approved research topic in depth and detail under the supervision of department faculty.
 Involves a literature review, design of a study, analysis, and write-up.
 The final paper is presented to the larger university and/or psychological community.
+Students may register for PSYC 4000 in one semester for 4 sh, or two semesters for 2 sh each.
 The prerequisite is approval of the project proposal by the department faculty and assignment of the supervisor.